AndersonFJ/AndersonFJ/README.md

 - 👋 Hi, I’m @AndersonFJ
-- 👀 I’m interested in sport & movie
+- 👀 I’m interested in sport & movies
-- 🌱 I’m currently learning qulity process management
+- 🌱 I’m currently learning quality process management
-- 💞️ I’m looking to collaborate on web
+- 💞️ I’m looking to collaborate on the web
 - 📫 How to reach me 704910115@qq.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...